 3. ATF Transitional Target

 We want you to become a more proficient shooter, which requires you to focus on your shooting fundamentals and ability.
 This can be done using the ATF Transitional Target.
 This target is similar to the Blue Man Target.
-It gives you a human silhouette, only this time there aren’t any numbers showing you the most valuable areas on the body.
+It gives you a human silhouette, only this time there aren’t any numbers showing you the most valuable areas of the body.
 However, it does come with two extra points of aim, which can allow you to work on your target transitioning skills.
 This target is primarily used for the ATF Pistol Qualification Test.

 Want to add more pistol targets to the collection?
 Read our blog, Top 7 Pistol Targets